 - Dysuria : vague term; often taken to mean discomfort or pain on passing urine

 - Haematuria : Blood in the urine.
-This can be microscopic (invisible to the naked eye) or macroscopic (obvious on inspection).
+This can be microscopic (invisible to the naked eye, more properly called 'non-visible') or macroscopic (obvious on inspection, also called 'frank' but properly termed 'visible').

 - Pain : The exact location of pain will depend on the part of the urinary tract affected.